ukbendavies/secure-dev-workflow/pwsh/readme.md

 ## Configure Windows 10 / 11 ssh agent service

-The following commands install the Microsoft OpenSSH variant for better Windows PowerShell integrations and bring the following benefits
+The following commands install the Microsoft OpenSSH variant for better Windows PowerShell integrations and bring the following benefits:

 1. Enables ssh-agent service at Windows startup for hassle free continuous use
 1. Can add your ssh keys using ssh-add